charent/ChatLM-mini-Chinese/README.en.md

 ## 3.3 Tokenizer training

-I originally planned to directly use the ready-made `tokenizer` library for training (such as `sentencepiece`), but it is easy to OOM when the data set is large.
-In addition, the corpus in various fields of the pre-training data set is unbalanced, which will produce many unnecessary mergers.
+I originally planned to directly use the ready-made `tokenizer` library for training (such as `sentencepiece`), but it is easy to OOM when the dataset is large.
+In addition, the corpus in various fields of the pre-training dataset is unbalanced, which will produce many unnecessary mergers.
 Finally, use `jieba` word segmentation to segment all the pre-training corpus and count the word frequency, and only retain words and words that appear more than 1500 times.
 Refer to the `BPE model` saving format of `PreTrainedTokenizerFast` to construct `tokenzier`, and finally convert it to `PreTrainedTokenizerFast`.
 The core code is as follows.
 For detailed processing, see `utils/train_tokenizer.py`.

 ```python